whitneyburton/portfolios/students/matt_ewell/20151002-matt_ewell-m2.markdown

 Build a Sinatra app to parse incoming JSON data and display meaningful statistics for it.

 My synopsis: I tried to go with the flow on this one, letting another take the lead, and pitching in where needed.
-After a miserable "technical check-in" I stepped up to get us caught up.
 I enjoyed the first group assignment, learning different techniques and tools from my teammates.
 I struggled with the lengthy discussions of minute details of the project.
 We got through it, though, and we were all pleased with both the outcome and the process.
 We didn't work unreasonable hours, at least not every day, and still learned a lot and received satisfactory marks.

 ## Notes: